Skip to main content

 Showing Up For Stroke

-Dr Francesca Romano Pezzella, new chair of the SAP-E, is building her legacy out of concrete actions delivered with compassion.
+Dr Francesca Romana Pezzella, new chair of the SAP-E, is building her legacy out of concrete actions delivered with compassion.
 She says (and the stroke community agrees): “I’m the kind of person who doesn’t step back.”

-Angels team 15 July 2025
+Angels team 29 August 2025

 In September 2024, a minivan carrying an impressive roster of stroke experts crossed the border from Poland into Ukraine.
 From there it continued to Lviv, the largest city in western Ukraine, where they would meet up with members of the Ukraine stroke community.